 “The Department of Pest Regulation supports fumigation when used appropriately,” Upton said.
 “No harmful effects on humans or the environment.
 It’s a viable choice.
 I’m looking for your recommendation for this as a standard.”

-Board member Craig Foster took issue with the presentation and after a barrage of questions, fellow Board member John Kean said he didn’t like feeling that the situation had turned into a cross-examination.
+Board member Craig Foster took issue with the presentation and after a barrage of questions, fellow Board member John Kean said he felt the situation had turned into a cross-examination.

 “There’s plenty in that presentation that seems factually incorrect,” said Foster in response.
 “I know it’s uncomfortable, I’m trying to get to the truth.”